 The World of Fabrication

-Under Rick’s leadership, Rigidized® Metals entered the business of custom fabrication, offering customers countless opportunities to take projects from concept to completion.
-From the addition of an entire building’s worth of fabrication equipment, and a bolstering sales and engineering team to work together and develop complete systems, our former world of simple cutting and hanging has turned into one of complete product development to suit any designer’s needs.
+Under Rick’s leadership, Rigidized® Metals’ fabrication capabilities reached new, limitless heights, offering customers countless opportunities to take projects from concept to completion.
+With the addition of an entire building’s worth of fabrication equipment, and a bolstering sales and engineering team to work together and develop complete systems, our former world of simple cutting and hanging has turned into one of complete product development to suit any designer’s needs.

 • 2010